Swiss Financial Market Supervisory Authority: Responsibilities and functions

 As a state regulatory body, the FINMA is endowed with supreme authority over banks, insurance companies, stock exchanges, securities dealers and collective investment schemes.
 It is responsible for combating money laundering and, if necessary, conducts financial restructuring and bankruptcy proceedings.
 In addition, it has supervisory powers with respect to the disclosure of participations and is the complaints body for decisions of the Takeover Board in the area of public takeover bids for listed companies.

 The FINMA grants operating licences for companies and organisations subject to its supervision, monitors the supervised institutions with respect to their compliance with the requisite laws, ordinances, directives and regulations, as well as with the conditions for the granting of licences that must be complied with at all times.
 If necessary and to the extent permissible by law, the FINMA imposes sanctions, provides administrative assistance and regulates.
-In other words, it participates in the amendment of laws and corresponding ordinances, issues circulars and, when it is authorized to do so, its own ordinances.
 FINMA is also responsible for ensuring that self-regulation is acknowledged appropriately.
 The FINMA provides supervision when there is a risk to creditors, investors and policy holders and can penalise individuals or authority, its decision, however, can be challenged in a court.
 It can also ensure compliance, issue warnings, cancel licenses and liquidate companies.